Honouring the legacy of Brooklynn Gray

-“Brooklynn’s first words were Dada followed by Momma,” recounts her mom Vanessa Farmer.
+“Brooklynn’s first words were Dada followed by Momma,” her mom Vanessa Farmer recounts.
 Like so many other families, Brooklynn’s parents watched as their beautiful little girl hit many of the expected toddler milestones.
-First she crawled, then she started to talk, and then walk.
+First, she crawled, then she started to talk and then walk.

 After extensive testing at the IWK, the family learned in July that Brooklynn had a very rare condition called riboflavin transporter deficiency (RTD).
-It’s a progressive neurodegenerative disease that can affect one’s speech, vocal cords, facial weakness, hearing, weakness in arms and legs.
-For daily treatment, she must take a high dose of riboflavin and a combination of vitamins and other medications to help stop the condition from progressing.
+It’s a progressive neurodegenerative disease that can affect one’s speech, vocal cords and hearing and cause facial weakness and weakness in the arms and legs.
+For daily treatment, she had to take a high dose of riboflavin, a combination of vitamins and other medications, to help stop the condition from progressing.

 Shortly after her diagnosis, complications from her RTD in the form of muscle weakness and respiratory difficulty caused Brooklynn to be admitted to the IWK.
 Brooklynn and her family stayed at the IWK from August to December.

 Although Brooklynn was back home, she visited the IWK weekly to see one of her 13 medical specialists for care.
 She also required a mobility chair to help her get around.

 Brooklynn did well over the next three years, but unfortunately, she developed early-onset scoliosis (a sideways curve in her spine).
 By October 2021, the degree of the curve in her spine became life-threatening.

 She had to undergo a technique called halo-gravity traction, which helps pull the head and spine upward carefully, applying a slow stretch to the spine.
 Brooklynn had to stay at the IWK for six weeks during the halo-gravity traction.